Milan93/SevenTweets/README.md

 Basic node functionality is to:

-create tweets
+create tweets,
-create retweets (references to other nodes by name, not address, since we allow address to change) list tweets delete tweets local search (only one node) distributed search (search on all nodes in network and return aggregated results) SevenTweets is written in Python 3 with Flask framework and PostgreSQL database.
+create retweets (references to other nodes by name, not address, since we allow address to change), list tweets, delete tweets, local search (only one node), distributed search (search on all nodes in network and return aggregated results0), SevenTweets is written in Python 3 with Flask framework and PostgreSQL database.

 Build packages source into Docker image and automated deploy is implemented using fabric3.